Are you starting to feel a little more hungry than usual?

 You might be asking - what makes a food high-volume?
 Foods that take up a lot of space but are low in calories would be considered high-volume foods.
 Here is an excellent example of high-volume vs. calorie-dense food choices.

 Strategy #2: fiber is your friend

 Fiber is a valuable resource for limiting hunger while dieting.
 Focus on fiber-rich whole foods and aim for 14g for every 1000 calories you consume.
 We recommend being as consistent as you can with your fiber intake to help reduce weight fluctuations.

-You can track your fiber intake in Carbon by tapping the small "i" icon in the bottom right-hand corner of the macro targets box.
+You can track your fiber intake in Carbon by tapping "Nutrients" on the diary screen of the app.

 Strategy #3: find your meal sweet spot